Spotlight on Palantir Technologies: Analyzing the Surge in Options Activity

-Investors with a lot of money to spend have taken a bullish stance on Palantir Technologies (NYSE:PLTR).
+Whales with a lot of money to spend have taken a noticeably bearish stance on Palantir Technologies.

+Looking at options history for Palantir Technologies (NYSE:PLTR) we detected 47 trades.

+If we consider the specifics of each trade, it is accurate to state that 34% of the investors opened trades with bullish expectations and 59% with bearish.

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $13.0 to $40.0 for Palantir Technologies over the recent three months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $10.0 to $40.0 for Palantir Technologies during the past quarter.

 Volume & Open Interest Trends

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Palantir Technologies's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Palantir Technologies's whale trades within a strike price range from $13.0 to $40.0 in the last 30 days.
+Assessing the volume and open interest is a strategic step in options trading.
+These metrics shed light on the liquidity and investor interest in Palantir Technologies's options at specified strike prices.
+The forthcoming data visualizes the fluctuation in volume and open interest for both calls and puts, linked to Palantir Technologies's substantial trades, within a strike price spectrum from $10.0 to $40.0 over the preceding 30 days.

 Palantir Technologies Option Activity Analysis: Last 30 Days